Pub golf

-Pub golf or bar golf is a recreational drinking game involving a selection of either nine or eighteen pubs (Public House/Bar), creating a "course" to be played by two or more people.
-It is essentially a pub crawl made into a game.
-Unlike the actual game of golf, pub golf involves no ball or fairway.
+Pub golf or bar golf is a pub crawl and drinking game involving a selection of either nine or eighteen pubs or bars, creating a "course" to be played by two or more people.
+Each pub or bar is regarded as a hole on a golf course, with a pre-agreed number of swallows per assigned drink for that "hole", making up a par number.

 Rules

 Like the game of golf, pub golf has the standard 9 or 18 different "holes", wherein each bar is considered a "hole".
 The bars to be visited during the game are predetermined and numbered.
 These numbers determine the order in which each bar will be visited.
-Prior to playing the game, a par number (ranging from 1 to 5) also needs to be determined for each bar.
-E.g. Hole "5" (at Pub #5)- Par 4= One pint of beer.
+Prior to playing the game, a par number (ranging from 1 to 5) is determined for each bar; for example: hole/pub "5" - one pint of beer - par 4.
 The par number represents how many drinks/sips/gulps it should take to complete the drink assigned.
-Therefore, in the example given, at hole 5, if the pint of beer is completed in 4 drinks, the person drinking that pint is awarded a par.
-However many drinks it takes to complete the assigned drink should be recorded on a scorecard.
+Therefore, in the example given, at hole 5, if the pint of beer is completed in 4 drinks, the person drinking that pint is awarded a par, which may be recorded on a scorecard.
 (Thus, 5 drinks @ Hole 5= +1 to your score).

-The drinks assigned to the different "holes" (pubs) should vary, and should be reasonable when taking into account the par number (number of gulps it takes to finish).
-A simple shot, for example, should suffice for a par one.

-A time limit for each hole must also be determined before the game is played.
-Thirty minutes is generally sufficient, but it can vary depending on your party size and focus.
+The drinks assigned to the different "holes" (pubs) tend to vary, with a reasonable par number for the assigned drink.
+A simple shot, for example, would be given a par one.
+A time limit for each hole is determined before the game is played.

 There are many different variations of pub golf played, and some games add hazards to the course.
-E.g. Certain holes can be assigned as having a water hazard.
-This means that the restroom cannot be used while playing that hole, or else a penalty stroke is given.
+E.g. Certain holes can be assigned as having a water hazard, which would mean that the toilet cannot be used while playing that hole, or else a penalty stroke is given.